stormning/env-tool-suite/software/hexo/README.md

 ## Run hex server
 ### Preparations
 1. If you already have an blog based on hexo, that's ok ,use it .
 Otherwise create a repository at github, remember , keep your repository empty.
-2. Add webhook with payload url and secret
+2. Add webhook with payload url and secret, select content type "application/json"
 <img src="./assets/webhook.png" width="450">

 ### Use nginx as web server